mulle-sde/mulle-sde/README.md

-🏋🏼 Cross-platform IDE for the C language family
+🏋🏼 Cross-platform IDE for the command-line

 ... for Linux, OS X, FreeBSD, Windows

-**mulle-sde** is a commandline based software development environment.
+**mulle-sde** is a command-line based software development environment.
 The idea is to organize your project with the filesystem, and then let **mulle-sde** reflect the changed filesystem back to the "Makefile".

 * creates projects
 * can build your project via **mulle-craft** or some other buildtool
 * tests your project via **mulle-test** or some other testtool
 * adds and removes dependencies via **mulle-sourcetree**
 * monitors filesystem changes and updates your project files
+* can be extended to other languages and buildtools

 ![](dox/mulle-sde-overview.png)

 Executable      | Description